luk-f-a/numba-how-to/docs/source/tuples.md

 ## How to use tuples of different length as keys in a dictionary

 ### Problem:
-The keys of a dictionary must all of the same type.
-The type of a tuples is determined by its length, and therefore tuples of different length cannot be used as keys in the same dictionary.
+The keys of a dictionary must be all of the same type.
+The type of a tuple is determined by its length, and therefore tuples of different length cannot be used as keys in the same dictionary.

 ### Solution: